Simple validations (built-in)

 Simple validations are a set of basic checks available directly in Eximee Designer.
 They are configured by setting the appropriate component properties in the panel **Data quality**.
 Below are the most important built-in validation methods:

 * **Minimum/Maximum number of characters** – determines the allowed length of text in the field.
-For the component **Text area (TextArea)** the following properties are available **minLength** (minimum number of characters) and **maxLines** (maximum number of text lines).
-For the **Text field (TextField)** you can set **Minimum number of characters (minLength)** and **Maximum number of characters (maxLength)**, which defines the maximum length of the entered text.
-For example, to require at least 50 characters of description in the comment field, we set minLength = 50 – if the user enters fewer, they will see a message about the need for a longer entry.
+For the component **Text Area (TextArea)** the properties are available **minLength** (minimum number of characters) and **maxLines** (maximum number of text lines).
+For **Text Field (TextField)** you can set **Minimum number of characters (minLength)** and **Maximum number of characters (maxLength)**, which defines the maximum length of the entered text.
+For example, to require entering at least 50 characters of description in the comment field, we set minLength = 50 - if the user enters less, they will see a message stating that a longer response is required.

-* **Mask (regular expression)** – allows you to define a **pattern**that the entered value must match.
-It is used, for example, to validate formats such as postal code, phone number, tax ID, etc. Configuration consists of entering a regular expression in the field **Mask** (section *Data quality* of the component), and then entering the text of the error message in the field **Mask validation error message**.
-If the user enters a value that does not match the given regex, the defined message will be displayed under the field, and the form will not allow proceeding until the value is corrected. **Example:** For the field *Postal code* we can set the mask `\d{2}-\d{3}` and the message "Invalid postal code format".
-Entering a string that does not meet this pattern (e.g. with letters or an incorrect digit layout) will result in an error being displayed.
+* **Mask (regular expression)** – allows you to define **a pattern**that the entered value must match.
+It is used e.g. to validate formats such as postal code, phone number, tax ID, etc. Configuration consists of entering the regular expression in the field **Mask** (section *Data quality* of the component), and then entering the text of the error message in the field **Mask matching error message**.
+If the user enters a value that does not match the specified regex, the defined message will be displayed under the field, and the form will not allow moving on until the value is corrected. **Example:** For the field *Postal code* we can set the mask `\d{2}-\d{3}` and the message "Invalid postal code format".
+Entering a string that does not match this pattern (e.g. with letters or an incorrect digit layout) will cause an error to be displayed.

 | Regular expression | Meaning | Example values |